-As tax information begins to flow efficiently between tax authorities and with government in various jurisdictions, it is essential for businesses involving in cross border transactions to set up their structures with a proper business purpose together with the correct commercial substance.
+As tax information is increasingly exchanged between tax authorities and with government across jurisdictions, it has become essential for businesses engaged in cross-border transactions to set up their structures with a clear and proper business purpose together with the appropriate commercial substance.

-Labuan IBFC, with a number of unique features and attractive tax system, is highly suitable and has the ideal business environment for trading companies to navigate the new tax landscape.
+Labuan IBFC, with its unique features and attractive tax system, offers an ideal business environment for trading companies seeking to navigate the evolving tax landscape.

 LABUAN OTHER TRADING ACTIVITIES

-Labuan Other Trading Activities are Labuan trading companies carrying out the following activities:
+Labuan Other Trading Activities are Labuan trading companies engaged in the following activities:

 - Administrative Services